Meet the Team from acton academy fort lauderdale

 Having raised 4 older children who are now graduated and pretty "cool" adults, Martina brings practical thinking to the Acton Academy Fort Lauderdale family.

-A certified Yoga Instructor, and Crypto Investor, she was one of the first generation of students to travel west when the Iron Curtain came down in the late 80's.
+A certified Yoga Instructor, and Montessori-trained Guide (NAMC), she was one of the first generations of students to travel west when the Iron Curtain came down in the early ninties.

 Her favorite quote is to "Be the change you want to see in the world" and our Acton Academy is the fruition of what she has been dreaming education could be for our youngest, after watching the older four navigate the traditional education system.

 Head of School | Middle School & LaunchPad Studios

 Tobin's own Hero's Journey started in education, with an M.Ed in Student Development (trained to be a teacher and school administrator).
 He was also an award-winning HS and collegiate basketball coach, University instructor, and admissions officer.